chetmac/airpress/README.txt

 * airpress_virtualpost_query wasn't actually applied to $query
 * cacheImageFields now works with custom sizes!
 Thanks @mcloone for pointing out the bug
 * cacheImageFields now politely attempts to create airpress-image-cache directory instead of simply whining about it
+* fixed issue with VirtualPost post_title when dollar sign was in the Airtable field data

 = 1.1.21 =
 * Fixed bug with cacheImageFields when not saving full sized image